jiegev5/wenjie-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Luo wenjie 罗文杰
+title: LUO WENJIE

 # Full name (for SEO)
-first_name: Wenjie
+first_name: WENJIE
-last_name: Luo
+last_name: LUO

 # Is this the primary user of the site?
 superuser: true